richierich113/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 The 3-strcmp.c is a function that compares two strings.
 The 4-rev_array.c is a function that reverses the content of an array of integers.
 Where n is the number of elements of the array
 The 5-string_toupper.c is a  function that changes all lowercase letters of a string to uppercase.
+The 6-cap_string.c is a  function that capitalizes all words of a string.